dmidlo/histdata.com-tools/docs/broker-plugin-security.md

 ## Actual kernel enforcement and its limits

+The qualified backend starts trusted Python with `-I -S -B`, then calls macOS `sandbox_init` before importing host packages, site packages or plugins.
+Only reviewed import roots are restored; `.pth` and `sitecustomize` are not run.
+This closes the initial-exec exception of a `sandbox-exec` launcher: the sealed plugin process cannot fork, spawn or replace itself, even with the same interpreter.
-The qualified backend uses `/usr/bin/sandbox-exec` before Python startup.
-Apple marks this facility deprecated; its availability and profile behavior must be rechecked at invocation.
-Apple's supported application packaging alternative is [App Sandbox](https://developer.apple.com/documentation/security/protecting-user-data-with-app-sandbox), not a portable promise supplied by this Python package.
+Seatbelt is a platform-specific facility whose behavior is rechecked at invocation.
+Apple's application packaging alternative is [App Sandbox](https://developer.apple.com/documentation/security/protecting-user-data-with-app-sandbox), not a portable promise supplied by this Python package.
 Linux and Windows strict execution are currently unsupported; portable policy/read/refusal APIs